VorpalChic/VorpalChic.github.io/_posts/2017-7-18-turning-point.md

 I haven’t written a post in a couple of weeks… Okay a month, but I’ve had a lot of new developments in my life that I’ve been focusing on.

 The beginning of this month I hit a pivotal moment in my life.
 My family and I went to an amusement park for my great niece’s birthday party.
-Yay, get to spend some quality stress free time with my family, or so I thought …
+Yay, get to spend some quality stress free time with my family, or so I thought … <!--more-->

 I LOVE thrill rides!
 The scarier the better!
 I purposefully bought the more expensive ride bracelet so I could chain ride the parks thrill-ier rides … I just made that word up.